NVIDIA/deepops/tests/hpl-burnin/README.md

 ## Getting started

-The easiest way to get started is to run launch_experiment_slurm.sh with no options:
+The easiest way to get started is to place the hpl binary in the hpl-burnin directory and run launch_experiment_slurm.sh from it without any options.

 ```
 ./launch_experiment_slurm.sh --sys <SYSTEM> --count <NODES_PER_JOBS>